 The interviewer is late or poorly prepared

-If an interviewer is late or turns up unprepared then this is a sign that the company is poorly managed and doesn't value employee time.
+If an interviewer is late or turns up unprepared then this is a sign.
+It's a huge red flag signifying that the company is poorly managed and doesn't value employee time.
 Chances are, if they can't be organised in the interview stage then this reflects the overall organisation of the company.
-It can also be a red flag if your interview is rescheduled numerous times.
+It can also be a job interview red flag if your meeting has been rescheduled numerous times.
 If the interviewer can't stick to an arranged time, this could show that there's poor time management throughout the company, or that people are drastically overworked.

 The interviewer is vague

 When someone is interviewing you for a job, they should know the ins and outs of the position that's advertised.
 Not only does this show that they're going to be a competent manager or boss, it shows that they care about finding the right person for the job.
-If they don't know much about the job you're interviewing for, or worse still, don't seem to care about your answers, this is definitely a red flag.
+If they don't know much about the job you're interviewing for, or worse still, don't seem to care about your answers, these are definitely job interview red flags!

 The interviewer is unable to answer your questions

-Similarly, if you're asking questions about progression, work environment or any other aspect of the job that the interviewer cannot answer then this could be a very bad sign.
+Similarly, if you're asking questions about progression, work environment or any other aspect of the job that the interviewer cannot answer then these could be clear interview red flags.
 You want to be able to make your decision about whether or not to take the job with all the information.
 If you walk away with unanswered questions then it could turn out that it wasn't the right job for you later down the line.

 The descriptions of the work environment are neutral